Sarrasor/RoboticsRoadmap/src/roadmap/robo_human/self_development/index.md

 ### Competitions

-You can participate in hackatons and competitions:
+You can participate in hackathons and competitions:

 - [Kaggle](https://www.kaggle.com/) - machine learning competitions